 The Driftwood Blouse pictured here was made using a merino wool/cotton blend knit.
 It is a fairly stable (about 30% stretch), lightweight knit with excellent drape.
 Using a more stable knit will make it easier to gather and bind the neckline.
 Of course, all knits behave differently.
 If you are using a fabric with a lot of stretch, it may be necessary to stabilize the neckline.

-Preparing your pattern pieces:
+Prepare the pattern pieces:

 Create a Hem Band pattern piece:

-Cutting your fabric:
+Cut your fabric: